Tesla uncorking table for 75 kWh batteries

 Some Model S and Model X vehicles with production dates between approximately early 2016 and late 2017 are eligible for a free performance update.
 This subsequent increase in performance is also called “uncorking”.

 It concerns vehicles with an installed battery capacity of 75 kWh.
 Unfortunately, Tesla does not communicate which other technical requirements must be met.
 Apparently, however, certain hardware requirements are absolutely necessary for the update to be made.

-All vehicles with a production date after July 1, 2017 were already manufactured with the higher performance.
-I myself own a Model S75D with a production date of April 2017, i.e. shortly before the conversion to higher performance.
-Fortunately my service center was able to perform the uncorking update for my vehicle.
+All vehicles with a production date after July 1, 2017, were already manufactured with the higher performance.
+I own a Model S75D with a production date of April 2017, i.e. shortly before the conversion to higher performance.
+Fortunately, my service center could perform the uncorking update for my vehicle.
 The whole thing took about 30 minutes.
-The Tesla support can also check remotely in advance if the vehicle is updateable.
+The Tesla support can also check remotely in advance if the vehicle is updatable.

 Link to the Tesla uncorking table: